shilangyu/genetic.ts/README.md

     let yourNewMutatedGenes = gene.mutateGenes( (value, mutationRate) => {
         if(Math.random() < mutationRate)
             return value + 0.1
+        else
+            return value - 0.1
     })
 ```
 You need to pass in a function that will return the value of the mutated gene.
 First argument is the current value and second one is the mutation rate.
-Above example will have a chance to mutate each gene, if successful, will add 0.1.
+Above example will have a chance to mutate each gene, if successful, will add 0.1 otherwise will substract 0.1
 returns an array of mutated genes.

 ## modes